canonical-web-and-design/practices/project-structure/project-philosophy.md

 ---
+title: Project philosophy
-title: Philosophy for our code projects
+description: The guiding principles behind our code projects
 ---

 We aim to always encourage participation in our projects from both within the company and the general public.
 We aim to support and grow the communities that surround our work.
 We do this by creating web applications that are [simple](https://en.wikipedia.org/wiki/KISS_principle) for everyone to understand and use.